adepennart/neuron_plot/README.md

 ```bash=
 source ~/.bash_profile
 ```
+Verify after sourcing that you are still in your pymaid conda environment.
 The script should be all ready to run.

 ## Usage
 ### Input
-The code can be run as follows
+The code can be run as follows (most arguments are optional, see below).
 ```bash=
     python plot_pymaid.py [-h] [-v] -i PROJECT_ID
                       (-j JSON | -n NEURON [NEURON ...]) [-J] [-a]